 Developing our district as New Zealand's lifestyle capital will take a team effort.

-As a community, we want to have a conversation about these proposed focus areas for the next three years, which are underpinned by our 30-year plan called the District Blueprint.
+As a community, we wanted to have a conversation about proposed focus areas for the next three years, which were underpinned by our 30-year plan called the District Blueprint.

 - Keep Talking